Meet the Hamburger Icon

 -Randy Cohen, New York Times

-Ten minutes worth of Googling around and you can find numerous case studies highlighting just how much positive impact the use of a hamburger icon can have on your site ROI.
+Ten minutes worth of Googling and you can find numerous case studies highlighting how much of a positive effect a hamburger icon can have on your site ROI.
 You can also dig around and find just as many instances of the icon being used poorly and actually hurting the UI of the site.
-ConversionXL ran a test on an eCommerce site that definitively showed an increase (+6%) in revenue.
-Yet the crew over at ExisWeb ran a very similar test that yielded very different results (+12%) when the hamburger icon was replaced with the word “Menu”.
+ConversionXL ran a test on an eCommerce site that showed an increase in revenue of at least 4% or more depending on the style of hamburger menu icon.
+The crew over at ExisWeb ran a similar test that yielded very different results (+12%) when the hamburger icon was replaced with the word “Menu.”

-This is not intended to be a sales piece, merely an educational reference hell-bent on showing how powerful the underlying pattern of off-canvas content can be.
-The hamburger icon is simply a conduit that triggers the needed receptors to clue your brain in that there is more to see.
-It really is up to the strategy team in charge of the user experience (UX) of your site to weigh the unique pros and cons objectively and come to an informed conclusion.
+This isn’t intended to be a sales piece but rather an educational reference hell-bent on showing you how powerful the underlying pattern of off-canvas content can be.
+The hamburger icon is simply a conduit that triggers the needed receptors to clue your brain in that there’s more to see.
+It really is up to the strategy team in charge of the UX of your site to weigh the unique pros and cons objectively and come to an informed conclusion.

 We fully support and actively perform A/B testing on our inbound client projects to constantly evaluate all buyer journeys and improve conversions.
 It’s amazing what you can learn in a short amount of time.
 That giant navigation that you decided you ABSOLUTELY must show at all times, just might perform better off canvas.

-So this begs the question, should I use a hamburger icon nav on my next site?
+So, this begs the question, should I use hamburger navigation on my next site?